sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 we can allocate as many variables on registers as possible.

 If we create a graph such that each node represents a local variable.
-There is an edge between two nodes if the two variables have overlapped liveness range.
+There is an edge between two nodes if the two variables have overlapped the liveness range.
 Now solving register allocation is equivalent to finding the largest $k$-colorable subgraph, which does not have a polynomial-time algorithm to solve it.

 Instead of finding the optimal coloring, we use optimistic coloring to find one large subgraph with as many nodes as possible.
-On each interation, we find the node with the least number of neighbours that are not assigned a color yet.
-Then we try to assign a color to the selected node based on the constraints of all neighbour nodes.
+On each iteration, we find the node with the least number of neighbors that are not assigned a color yet.
+Then we try to assign a color to the selected node based on the constraints of all neighbor nodes.
 If it is not possible to assign a color to the selected node, then we remove the node from the graph along with all edges connected to the node.
-Only the variables with a assigned color will be allocated to the corresponding registers, all reads or writes to other variables will involve a memory load and store.
+Only the variables with an assigned color will be allocated to the corresponding registers, all reads or writes to other variables will involve a memory load and store.

 ### Code Generation
 Once we have the graph coloring scheme, we start to generate a new Bril program with register allocation.